 After a break from blogging for a couple of years, I’ve decided to come back to it on this, my personal blog.

 I have a particular interest in Linux and open-source software.
-My home is a Windows free zone as I find the freedom and work flow in Linux to be much more suited to the way I use my devices.
+Although I do have Windows based machines at home, I find the freedom and work flow in Linux to be much more suited to the way I use my devices.